florinbighiu/El-proyecte-grande/README.md

 # About the project

-Our user-friendly eCommerce platform provides a seamless shopping experience with secure registration and login functionality.
+Our eCommerce platform provides a seamless shopping experience with secure registration and login functionality, shopping cart and a user-friendly interface.
 With our efficient product filtering system, customers can swiftly find their desired items.
-Furthermore, our secure checkout process allows for convenient transactions with card payments, while the order history feature enables users to track their purchases effortlessly.